Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

-where $z \in \mathcal{Z}$, $\tilde{x} \in \widetilde{\mathcal{X}}$, and $P(X = x \mid Z = z)$ represents the conditional distribution of $X$ given $Z$ used in the experiment.
-For example, if we group three European countries---\textit{France}, \textit{Germany}, and \textit{Poland}--- and create one new factor level \textit{Europe}, then its marginalized potential outcome will be a mixture distribution of the original potential outcomes for the three countries weighted by their known randomization probabilities conditional on the other factors.

-Lastly, researchers may be interested in comparing only a subset of transformed factor levels.
-For example, if one wants to compare (\textit{janitor}, \textit{Mexico}) with (\textit{gardener}, \textit{Europe}), other factor combinations between ``profession'' and ``country of origin'' such as (\textit{research scientist}, \textit{Iraq}) are irrelevant.
-To address this possibility, we introduce another coarsening function $h$ that groups factor levels of interest while assigning other factor levels to themselves.
-Formally, this coarsening function is defined as $h: \widetilde{\mathcal{X}} \mapsto \overline{\mathcal{X}}$ where $|\widetilde{\mathcal{X}}| \ge |\overline{\mathcal{X}}|$.
-Thus, $h$ will assign the same value to (\textit{janitor}, \textit{Mexico}) and (\textit{gardener}, \textit{Europe}) while leaving all other combinations mapped to different values.
+Here, we generalize the null hypothesis and test statistic, given in Equations~\eqref{eq:null}~and~\eqref{eq:hiernet}, so that the methodology can accommodate any combinations of factor levels.
+We introduce a coarsening function $h$ that groups factor levels of interest while assigning other factor levels to themselves.
+Formally, this coarsening function is defined as $h: \mathcal{X} \mapsto \widetilde{\mathcal{X}}$, where $|\mathcal{X}| \ge |\widetilde{\mathcal{X}}|$.
+Thus, for our aforementioned immigration example, $h$ will assign the same value to immigrants from \textit{Mexico} and \textit{Germany} while leaving all other combinations mapped to different values.

-Under this setup, we can test the null hypothesis that specific levels within the new grouped factor $\widetilde{X}$ do not affect the marginalized potential outcome in any way.
+Under this setup, we can test the null hypothesis that specific levels within $\bX$ do not affect the potential outcome in any way.
 Formally,

-The condition $h(\widetilde{x}) = h(\widetilde{x}')$ enables the comparison of the factor levels of interest alone.
-In many cases of interest, we do not need the coarsening function $c$ and the function $h$ alone is sufficient.
-Additionally, $H_0$ is a special case of $\widetilde{H}_0$ when both coarsening functions $c$ and $h$ are the identity functions.
-Finally, applying the same argument as the one used to prove Theorem~\ref{th:equivalence}, it can be shown that $\widetilde{H}_0$ is equivalent to the following conditional independence relation,
+The condition $h(\bx) = h(\bx')$ enables the comparison of the factor levels of interest alone.
+Additionally, $H_0$ is a special case of $H_0^{\text{General}}$ when the coarsening function $h$ is the identity function.
+Finally, applying the same argument as the one used to prove Theorem~\ref{th:equivalence}, it can be shown that $H_0^{\text{General}}$ is equivalent to the following conditional independence relation,